chailandau/js-fundamentals-final-project/README.md

 # tgiGIFS!

-tgiGIFs! utilizes Tenor Gifs' API to display GIFs.
+tgiGIFs! utilizes [Tenor](https://tenor.com/)'s API to display GIFs.

-Users can choose how many GIFs they want, and search for any keyword they want.
+You can choose however many GIFs you want, and search for any keyword you want.

+To get started, select how many GIFs you want, and type a term into the search box.

+Click the party time button and have fun!